Solo Travel in Croatia

 Then there are the day trips.
 Visit Trogir, a Croatian island which resembles a small Split with a pretty fortress and medieval streets to wander around.
 Or explore the architectural gems of Sibenik, a coastal destination which is fast-becoming a place to visit.
 From here you can Krka National Park, another of the country’s regions of nature.

 If you choose to go island hopping, Vis is the furthest island from the coast and was once a military base.
 Mljet is an island to escape the crowds and fall in love with nature.
 Known as the “Green Island” it is abundant in vegetation with panoramic coastlines and reefs to explore.
 Rab is also one of the greenest islands in the Adriatic and has a historic town dating back to 360 BC.
-Lastovo remains relatively untouched and is off the beaten path (or sail) with an air of Croatian mystery.
+Then there's Lastovo which remains relatively untouched and is off the beaten path (or sail) with an air of Croatian mystery.

 Accommodation in Croatia